-“Bathroom mold occurs primarily because mold loves damp, dark, isolated spaces,” says Larry Vetter of Vetter Environmental Services in Smithtown, N.Y.
+“Bathroom mold occurs primarily because mold loves damp, dark, isolated spaces,” says Larry Vetter, president of VE Science in Smithtown, N.Y.
 “Typically, a bathtub, shower, or entire bathroom remains damp enough for mold growth just from showering or bathing.”

 Common Causes of Bathroom Mold

 So how do you know if you have a mold problem?
-Matt Cinelli, owner/operator of AERC Removals in North Attleboro, Mass., says, “If you can see it or smell it, you’ve got it.”
+“If you can see it or smell it, you’ve got it,” says Matt Cinelli, owner/operator of AERC Removals in North Attleboro, Mass.

 Finding the Mold in Your Bathroom

 Bathroom mold isn’t always obvious.
-Check out hidden areas, such as under sinks, access doors to shower and bath fixtures, around exhaust fans, even in crawl spaces and basements underneath bathrooms.
+Check out hidden areas, such as under sinks, access doors to shower, and bath fixtures; around exhaust fans; and even in crawl spaces and basements underneath bathrooms.

 “It could be starting in the bathroom but actually forming in another room,” says Cinelli, adding that lack of proper ventilation is the biggest culprit for mold growth.